 The Death on the Nile features the music of the Italian composer Nino Rota who is famous for his scores in many Federico Fellini movies, including La Strada and 8 1/2.
 In the USA, Nino Rota is widely known for working on The Godfather.

-FCM shows this fun adaptation of the Agatha Christie’s thriller in anticipation of the Italian Saxophone Quartet performance.
-What is the connection between the film and the concert?
+Friends of Chamber Music Film Series featured this fun adaptation of the Agatha Christie’s thriller in anticipation of the Italian Saxophone Quartet performance.
+What was the connection between the film and the concert?
 This riddle may need Hercule Poirot’s detective skills to be solved!